falkr/ttm4175/pages/unit-net1/preparation.md

 ## Binary Numbers

-IP numbers, which we briefly looked earlier, are represented by binary numbers.
+IP addresses, which we briefly looked at earlier, are represented by binary numbers.
-However, this can sometimes be tricky to visualise.
+However, this can sometimes be tricky to visualize.
-The following videos will help you understand how you can convert a number from binary do decimal and vice-versa.
+The following videos will help you understand how to convert a number from binary do decimal and vice versa.
 This will be very useful when working with IP addresses and subnets.

 ---